-Two programs take care of the more than one hundred young scientists that are currently working here towards their PhD degree.
+Two programs take care of the more than eighty young scientists currently working towards their PhD degree here:

 Here you find all the latest information about the Max Planck Campus Tübingen.
 We send press releases on a regularly base to inform the media and the broad interested audience about the latest research results and topics.
 Stay informed about what is happening on Campus and the latest public events.

 The promotion of young scientists is a very important goal at the MPI for Developmental Biology.
 In close cooperation with the University of Tübingen about 200 students from all over the world are working at the three Max Planck Institutes and at the Friedrich Miescher Laboratory on their theses.

 We provide detailed information about the MPI for Developmental Biology, the Max Planck Campus Tübingen, research news, viewpoints, and a broad range of further information for the general public

 as well as pupils and teachers.